ujjwal-lab/ApiAutomation/README.md

 # Api Automation

-This project is written in Java and uses Cucumber(gherkin-BDD) alonwith an open source automation tool Rest Assured.
+This project is written in Java and uses Cucumber(gherkin-BDD) alongwith an open source automation tool Rest Assured.
 This project will serve an example of implementing a API test project with Rest Asured and Maven.
 Everything is set up and tests can be added straight away.

 #**Prerequisites**
 >=JDK8 installed